microsoft/BotFramework-WebChat/README.md

 ## Visual focus changes to transcript in Web Chat 4.12.0

 A new accessibility update has been added to Web Chat from PR [#3703](https://github.com/microsoft/BotFramework-WebChat/pull/3703).
 This change creates visual focus for the transcript (bold black border) and `aria-activedescendent` focused activity (black dashed border) by default.
+Where applicable, `transcriptVisualKeyboardIndicator...` values will also be applied to carousel (`CarouselFilmStrip.js`) children.
+This is done in order to match current default focus styling for Adaptive Cards, which may be a child of a carousel.

 To modify these styles, you can change the following props via `styleOptions`: